Michelin

 Michelin's numerous inventions include the removable tyre, the pneurail (a tyre for rubber-tyred metros) and the radial tyre.
 Michelin manufactures tyres for Space Shuttles, aircraft, automobiles, heavy equipment, motorcycles, and bicycles.

-In 2012, the group produced 166 million tyres at 69 facilities located in 18 countries.
+The company has been the world's largest tyre manufacturer by annual revenue since 2021.
+In 2012, the group produced 166 million tyres at 69 facilities, located in 18 countries.

 History

 In 1889, two brothers, Édouard Michelin (1859–1940) and André Michelin (1853–1931), ran a farm implement business in Clermont-Ferrand, France.
-One day, a cyclist whose pneumatic tyre needed repair turned up at the factory.
+One day a cyclist whose pneumatic tyre needed repair turned up at the factory.
 The tyre was glued to the rim, and it took over three hours to remove and repair the tyre, which then needed to be left overnight to dry.

 The next day, Édouard Michelin took the repaired bicycle into the factory yard to test.
 After only a few hundred metres, the tyre failed.
 Despite the setback, Édouard was enthusiastic about the pneumatic tyre, and he and his brother worked on creating their own version, one that did not need to be glued to the rim.
 Michelin was incorporated on 28 May 1889.
 In 1891 Michelin took out its first patent for a removable pneumatic tyre which was used by Charles Terront to win the world's first long-distance cycle race, the 1891 Paris–Brest–Paris.

 In the 1920s and 1930s, Michelin operated large rubber plantations in Vietnam.
-Conditions at these plantations led to the famous labour movement Phu Rieng Do.
+Conditions at these plantations led to the famous labour movement Phú Riềng Đỏ.

 In 1934, Michelin introduced a tyre which, if punctured, would run on a special foam lining, a design now known as a run-flat tyre (self-supporting type).